tejvz/tejv-nuke/README.md

-# BTW TO RUN CODE IN TERMUX
+# TO RUN CODE IN TERMUX

 ``pkg install git -y``